-In this environment experience is essential, otherwise your wedding planner will be part of the chaos, instead of the coordinator.
+In this environment experience of your wedding planner is essential, otherwise your wedding planner will be part of the chaos, instead of the coordinator and the person to calm the air and resolve any problems.
 A wedding planner is a manager that enables people to work together for the best outcome, not someone who affects the overall mood of the wedding with authority and stress.

-In experienced wedding planners charge little money in order to gain weddings, and subsequently, experience.
+Inexperienced wedding planners charge low fees in order to gain weddings, and subsequently, experience.
 They do everything for a single fee, including aspects that do not have much to do with your wedding day.

 They can’t charge normal fees because they are not consolidated wedding planner yet.
 Experienced wedding planners charge more or less the same.
 They know how many hours wedding planning involves, and they are serious professionals who are passionate about their jobs.